Documentation

 • Select Go to a page view and click Next.

-• Navigate to the page to which you want your link to point and click Select Link.
+• Navigate to the page to which the link should point and click Select Link.
 (Note: View in single page mode.)

 • Repeat for all entries in the TOC.